-Due to music licensing issues, the opening theme song "Love and Marriage" sung by Frank Sinatra is omitted from all episodes released on DVD in North America beginning with the third season onward.
+Due to music licensing issues, the opening theme song "Love and Marriage" sung by Frank Sinatra is omitted from episodes released by Sony in North America beginning with the third season onward.
 A generic instrumental piece of music replaces it.
 In 2013, Mill Creek Entertainment acquired the DVD rights from Sony and beginning with season three, "Love and Marriage" has been restored to the opening and closing.

 In a recent airing of the episode where Al sells his Dodge, a scene of two Arabs with a bomb coming to the door telling Al to give them the keys and directions to the Sears tower was removed.

 US syndicated prints use a shorter version of the opening credits on most episodes, omitting a gag showing Al handing out money to his family.
 Most episodes in syndication are also missing additional scenes in order to fit in more commercials, but these scenes are being restored for DVD release.
 The episode "I'll See You In Court" has never been shown in its complete form on US television.
 It was initially banned by Fox, and when it eventually turned up on the FX cable network, a scene was cut for commercial space.
 The 2002 R1 DVD release marked the first time Americans ever saw the complete episode.

 In recent airings of the episode, "Get the Dodge Outta Hell", the scene inside the car wash of Al pointing to a car bra box and saying, "It's for your mother.
 See, it's even in her size: Astrovan" was removed.
 And, later on when Al looks at a picure of his family that he kept in the trunk, the words "For your Emmy consideration, thank you very much" that appeared on screen then were removed.